Hidenoumi Takuya

-Hidenoumi Takuya (英乃海 拓也) is a Japanese professional sumo wrestler for Kise stable.
+Hidenoumi Takuya (英乃海 拓也) is a former Japanese professional sumo wrestler for Kise stable.
 A former amateur sumo competitor at Nihon University, he made his professional debut in 2012 and was promoted to the top makuuchi division in July 2015.
 His highest rank to date is maegashira 6.
 He has one jūryō division yūshō or championship.
 He is the elder brother of Oitekaze stable wrestler Tobizaru.
+He retired following the March 2026 tournament.

 Early life and sumo background

 Takuya Iwasaki was born on 11 June 1989 in Edogawa, Tokyo, the older of two brothers.
 He first started sumo in primary school from the age of 10 and was soon a regular on the team.
 He went on to join his junior high school's sumo team, also as a regular.
 The dojo where he practiced was also used by Chiyotairyū, one year his senior, and had also been used by Daidō, seven years his senior.
 In high school, his interest and success in sumo continued.
 He transferred to Saitama Sakae High School, which was known for its strong sumo program.
 As a member of the sumo club there, he had a string of victories as an anchor member of his sumo team in a number of high school tournaments.
 In his second year he took the championship at a high school tournament in Kanazawa.
 Upon graduation, he was scouted by stables, but chose to enter Nihon University, where he joined its well-known sumo program.
 He was in the same year as the future Daikihō and one year behind the later Jōkōryū.
 He was not as successful or motivated in university and was not able to take a championship in his four years there.
 Upon graduation, he was scouted by the head of Kise stable, the former Higonoumi, who was also from his alma mater, Nihon University.
 Not having achieved the requisite two championships in university, he was obligated to start pro sumo from the bottom of the ranks.